nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 email: deads@npr.org
 twitter: eads
 ---
-_(This post was edited in July 2021.)_
+_(This post was edited in June 2022.)_

 We want to see your best work.
 Here’s how.

 ## Who's Eligible

-To be eligible for an internship with NPR, you must be a student (undergraduate or graduate) or a person who has graduated no more than 12 months prior to the start of the internship period.
-You must also be authorized to work in the United States.
+To be eligible for an internship with NPR, you must be a college student (undergraduate or graduate) or a person who has graduated no more than 12 months prior to the start of the internship period.
+You must be planning to work from the United States and authorized to work in the United States throughout the internship term.

 ## Cover letters